swade1987/hands-on-with-kubernetes-workshop/README.md

 # Hands on with Kubernetes Workshops

-The following repository will create you a Kubernetes cluster using the following:
+The following repo will create you a Kubernetes cluster using the following:

 1. Digital Ocean for the underlying infrastructure
 2. Terraform to create the infrastructure